l0gnes/async-vaughan-memorial/README.md

-# async-vaughn-memorial
+# async-vaughan-memorial
-An python async API wrapper for the Vaughn Memorial Library's study room booking backend
+An python async API wrapper for the Vaughan Memorial Library's study room booking backend